MiSTer-devel/C128_MiSTer/README.md

 - 1570/1571 drive, .d71/.g71 images, including MFM format
 - Automatic detection of C64/C128 .PRG files to reset to the appropriate mode.

-### Implemented but untested

-The following features should work but have not been tested.
-If you have an opportunity to test this, please let me know the result by creating an issue on GitHub (for both success and failures)

-- Parallel disk I/O on the 1571 (Dolphin DOS)

 ### C128 features not (yet/fully) implemented

 - VIC register $D030 video manipulation tricks (eg. used by RfO part 1)
 - VDC non-standard high resolution modes (eg. VGA-like modes)
-- Internal function ROM
 - 1571DCR drive model option for the full _128DCR experience_.
 This model uses a custom MFM en/decoding chip which seems to be completely undocumented.

 ### Other TODOs and known issues